Setting Up CSV Templates

-If some of your data appears in a different format from the Clik import format, you can create a converter to correct this.
+If some of your data appear in a different format from the Clik import format, you can create a converter to correct this.

-To do this click in the cell in the “Converters” column for the row that contains this data.
+To do this click on the cell in the “Converters” column for the row that contains this data.

 For example, I will click on the “Converters” cell for my user field “(User Field) Is Fire Alarm on?”

 Type the current record in your CSV.
 In this case, it’s “Yes” and “No” under the user field ‘is fire alarm on’.

 Then select the value in Clik.
 In this case, because it’s a yes/no value it will be “True” and “False”.

 You will see “Yes” anywhere you have created converters.

 Once you have completed matching your headers and created any required converters click ‘OK’ to close and save the CSV mapping.

 To import a CSV that contains the headers you created in your mapping you will be able to find your mapping listed under Tools > CSV Import > Imports.